 Dogs have long been our trusted comrades and that fine bridge from childhood to adolescence.
-The superheroes sans capes that they’re, inspire us every day as guide dogs, therapy dogs, anti-terror dogs, etc.
+The superheroes sans capes that they’re, inspire us every day as guide dogs, therapy dogs, anti-terror dogs, courthouse facility dogs etc.

-Being that ingrained in popular culture, it comes as no surprise that heroics of dogs inspires our art — movies, music, festivals or books.
+Being that ingrained in popular culture, it comes as no surprise that the heroics of dogs inspires our art — movies, music, festivals or books.
 From the silent era to the age of SFX – when it comes to screen presence, no cine star comes within the breathing space of the canine kind.

 Aside from catching our fancy as the anthropomorphic pooches, the dogs have time and again, proved their heroism in real-life.
 Movies inspired by real-life dogs are a different breed altogether when you realize the amazing true stories of courage and loyalty that motivated them.

-So hold on to that popcorn bowl and hug your dog as you read through this dog movies list.
+So hold on to that popcorn bowl and hug your dog as you read through this list of dog movies.

 1. Finding Rin Tin Tin (2007) tells the true story of a dog’s rescue from a French battlefield during the first world war.
 Rin-Tin-Tin (1918 – 1932) was rescued from a World War I battlefield by an American soldier, Lee Duncan, who trained him.
 Rin-Tin-Tin obtained silent film work and became an immediate box office success.